|Host Institution:||Semester and Academic Year programs:

 Please CLICK HERE for Costs and Dates.

 - HOUSING: Students live in on-campus apartments in the Oxford Brookes Halls of Residence.
 Each apartment houses 5-9 students; bedrooms are single-occupancy.
+Internet is included.
 Meals are not included.
 (For further information about housing in Oxford, as well as answers to commonly asked questions, please click here!)